-The significant increase in the third and fourth quarters of fiscal 2020 was due to shortterm investments by the Siemens Group.
-Compared with the previous year, the portfolio of highly liquid assets for purposes of liquidity reserve and liquidity therefore increased by 36 % (previous year: increase by 9 %).
-This exceeded Siemens Bank's expectations, but, in the Bank's view, is not a structurally sustainable increase in liquidityrelated investments.
+The significant increase in the third and fourth quarters of the 2020 fiscal year was due to short-term investments by the Siemens Group.
+Compared with the previous year, the portfolio of highly liquid assets for purposes of liquidity reserve and liquidity therefore increased by 36% (previous year: increase by 9%).
+This exceeded Siemens Bank's expectations, but, in the Bank's view, is not a structurally sustainable increase in liquidity-related investments.